 WASHINGTON (JTA) — Leaders of both parties in the U.S. House of Representatives are circulating a resolution calling for sanctions against the Palestinian Authority if it pursues statehood recognition and remains reconciled with Hamas.

-The Palestinian Authority also has been lobbying internationally for recognition of Palestine while maintaining that the action does not amount to a declaration of statehood.
+The Palestinian Authority has also been lobbying internationally for recognition of Palestine, while maintaining that this in itself will not amount to a declaration of statehood.

 The Hoyer-Cantor resolution appears to be timed for next week’s annual American Israel Public Affairs Committee policy conference.